manabuishii/GCC2017/README.md

 # TODO

 * documentation more
-* Available at AWS, GCP and other public cloud service
+* Support AWS, GCP and other public cloud service
 * for openstack, cloudstack